 Given Medicaid’s retroactive coverage, the mechanical transition of uninsured to Medicaid visits can happen without any action by the newly eligible.
 After all, if those individuals have a medical shock that requires the use of hospital services they (or the hospital) can sign up for Medicaid at that point.
 The behavioral effect, however, likely requires that an individual is actually aware of their new Medicaid coverage in order to change their consumption of medical services.

 To examine this second point, we turn to an analysis that examines within-state changes in hospital encounters based on county-level estimates of the number of residents who shifted from uninsured status to Medicaid.
 This analysis is motivated by the hypothesis that the changes in healthcare utilization we observe were driven by those who actually obtained coverage rather than simply those who were made eligible.
 We therefore seek to measure the size of the transition population, and to exploit variation across counties in that number to estimate the direct effect of Medicaid on the use of healthcare services.
-Again, exploiting this source of variation allows us to estimate the effect both in the entire sample and in a sample consistent of only counties in Medicaid-expansion states.
+Again, exploiting this source of variation allows us to estimate the effect both in the entire sample and in a sample consisting of only counties in Medicaid-expansion states.

 The triple-difference analysis above examines the relationship between the outcome (hospital utilization) and the expansion “dose,” the fraction of the population that could enroll in Medicaid.
 However, to facilitate interpretation in terms of utilization rates per person, we develop estimates of the “response,” the number of uninsured individuals who actually took up the Medicaid coverage for which they were newly eligible.
 We derive these county-level measures from three data sources: (1) county-specific estimates of the number of insured and uninsured residents in 2013 from the Census Bureau; (2) county-level measures of Medicaid and private-coverage enrollment in 2013 from DRG; and (3) a model of insurance transitions fit to a large nationally representative longitudinal (January 2013 to December 2014) panel of monthly insurance coverage among 44,227 individuals in the SIPP.
 Using those data, we construct a measure for each county of the number of uninsured residents who actually enrolled in Medicaid.
 This procedure follows the work of Graves et al. (2019) and Graves, McWilliams and Hatfield (2019).